 Step 1 — Make use of the steps you learned for your DIY necklace.

 Follow steps 1 through 6 for our essential oil diffuser necklace.

 Step 2 — Measure the length of your key chain.

 This time, instead of cutting a necklace-sized length of cording, cut 11 inches of cording to make your key chain.
 Then slide the cord through the small space you left between the square knot and your charms.

 Slide two beads onto the cording, making sure you pull both sides of the cording through the holes of each bead.
 If you’d like to make your own clay beads, follow our tutorial for creating DIY essential oil diffuser beads with air dry clay.

-You’ll apply essential oils to your key chain much in the same way as you would for you essential oil necklace: Place your key chain on a flat surface, add your favorite essential oil to the clay pendant and allow to soak in.
-I prefer lavender to help me keep my cool in traffic, but if you’re road tripping this summer, opt for rosemary, grapefruit, or peppermint to help you stay alert on your drive.20
+You’ll apply essential oils to your key chain much in the same way as you would for your essential oil necklace: Place your key chain on a flat surface, add your favorite essential oil to the clay pendant, and allow it to soak in.
+I prefer lavender to help me keep my cool in traffic, but if you’re road-tripping this summer, opt for rosemary, grapefruit, or peppermint to help you stay alert on your drive.